 PMS symptoms can often be related to estrogen dominance and may be easily treatable when properly diagnosed.
-Dr. Tina Marcantel is a naturopathic physician in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Chandler, Scottsdale, Queen Creek, Tempe, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Mesa, Chandler, Scottsdale, Queen Creek, Tempe, Apache Junction, and the greater Phoenix area.

 We are starting to get more and more women that are bringing in their daughters now.
 It’s so good to see–it’s preventative medicine.